Capillary force-driven particle orientation in rod networks: Materials and methods

-15~vol\% rods were dispersed in the bulk liquid to ensure homogeneous wetting and prevent aggregation.
-The corresponding volumes of secondary liquid (0-0.75~vol\%) were then dispersed using an ultrasonic horn of 3.175~mm diameter (Digital Sonifier model 450, Branson Ultrasonics corporation) at a 10~\% amplitude for 2~s.
-The interfacial tension between the secondary liquid and the bulk liquid mixture is 11.7 $\pm$ 0.2 mN/m, as measured with a drop tensiometer (Attension, Biolin Scientific) at a room temperature (20.5 $\pm$ 1~{\textdegree}C) using a frame rate of 20 FPS and a duration of 30 min.
+156~mg (15~vol\%) rods were dispersed in the 337~--~338.5~$\mathrm{\mu}$l (84.25~--~85 ~vol\%) bulk liquid to ensure homogeneous wetting and prevent aggregation; the suspension has a viscosity of 22.0~mPa$\cdot$s.
+The corresponding volumes of secondary liquid 0~--~3~$\mathrm{\mu}$l (0~--~0.75~vol\%) were then dispersed using an ultrasonic horn of 3.175~mm diameter (Digital Sonifier model 450, Branson Ultrasonics corporation) at a 10\% amplitude for 2~s.
+The interfacial tension between the secondary liquid and the bulk liquid mixture is 11.7 $\pm$ 0.2~mN/m, as measured with a drop tensiometer (Attension, Biolin Scientific) at room temperature (20.5 $\pm$ 1$^{\degree}$C) using a frame rate of 20 FPS and a duration of 30~min.
 The value did not fluctuate throughout the experiment period.
 The three-phase contact angle $\theta$ of the rods was determined using confocal images of the particles at the liquid-liquid interface in a microchannel, following the method of Allard et~al.~\cite{Allard2022}.
-The microrods had a low contact angle approaching 0$^{\circ}$ (Supplementary Fig.~\ref{fig:sup:CA}).
+This contact angle confirms the strong hydrophilic nature of the rods, which are completely immersed (0\textdegree) within the water phase (supplementary Fig.~S1).